AliKatry1/arabic-alpha-cnn-project/README.md

 # arabic-alpha-cnn-project
- ChatGPT ChatGPT This Python script is a deep learning project for classifying Arabic alphabet characters using a Convolutional Neural Network (CNN).
+This Python script is a deep learning project for classifying Arabic alphabet characters using a Convolutional Neural Network (CNN).